Stanford-le-Hope: Climate

+History

+Stanford-le-Hope was an ancient parish in the Barstable Hundred of Essex.
+When elected parish and district councils were established in 1894, it was included in the Orsett Rural District.
+The civil parish and the rural district were abolished in 1936 on the creation of Thurrock Urban District.
+At the 1931 census (the last before its abolition), the civil parish of Stanford-le-Hope had a population of 4,311.

+Early modernist author Joseph Conrad lived in Stanford-le-Hope from 1896 to 1898.

 Transport and industry

 The town is served by Stanford-le-Hope railway station.
 The town is home to many commuters working in London, thanks to its proximity to the capital and its c2c-operated London, Tilbury and Southend line rail connections.

 Many residents also travel along the nearby A13 to work in the Lakeside Shopping Centre, as well as the industrial and commercial businesses along the north bank of the Thames running west towards the Port of London.

 Until 1999 the town was home to two refineries located on the nearby Thames, Shell Haven and Coryton.
 The Shell site ceased operating in 1999 and has since been redeveloped as the London Gateway deepwater container port, with attendant logistics and commercial development.

 Media

 Stanford-le-Hope is within the BBC London and ITV London region.
 Television signals are received from Crystal Palace TV transmitter, BBC South East and ITV Meridian can also be received from Bluebell Hill TV transmitter.

 Local radio stations are BBC Essex on 95.3 FM, Heart East on 96.3 FM, Radio Essex on 105.1 FM and Time 107.5, a community based station which broadcast from its studios in Romford on 107.5 FM.

 The town is served by the local newspapers, Thurrock Gazette and The Evening Echo.